-Competency: (ix) Consultation & Interprofessional/Interdisciplinary Skills
+Competency: (ix) Consultation & Interprofessional/Interdisciplinary Skills Students will demonstrate the ability to:

 - Demonstrate knowledge and respect for the roles and perspectives of other professions. - Demonstrates knowledge of consultation models and practices. - Identify and utilize current research trends in supervision and consultation